RusokeMarvin/MiniApp/README.md

 ## AUTHENTICATION
 1. Create an account using the register page and you will be automatically logged in
-2. OR login use my credentials below:
+2. OR login using my credentials below:
 email: marvinrusoke@gmail.com
 password: #Marvinbreezy4